vmsmith/vmsmith.github.io/_posts/2019-08-19-Cargo-Ship-Voyage.md

 ---
 layout: post
-title: A freighter cruise across The Atlantic
+title: The Diary of a Cargo Ship Voyage
 ---

 ### Preface